Content Creation with Spillovers: An Incentive Design Approach: Provisional Allocation Mechanisms

 \section{Provisional Allocation Mechanisms}

-As established in Proposition~\ref{tullock simple instances no PNE}, popular contest mechanisms often fail to produce stable equilibria in the presence of strong positive spillovers.
-In this section, we propose a family of mechanisms designed to handle these spillovers robustly and establish the computational complexity of optimizing over a natural subset of this family.
+As established in \Cref{tullock simple instances no PNE}, popular contest mechanisms often fail to produce stable equilibria in the presence of positive spillovers.
+In this section, we propose a family of mechanisms designed to handle these spillovers robustly and establish the computational complexity of optimizing $SW$ over this family.